vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/2_The_validity_of_dharmashAstras.md

 48“\[…\]if we are true to our reasoning power” \(Bhattacharyya 1978, p.
 545\).
 Shah translates “in the appropriate way” \( *je rīte ghaṭe te rīte*, Shah 1975-1992, p.
 67\)

-49Although Kumārila’s final position will be different \(see introductory study, section II.4.3\), this view is probably inspired by his words: “To begin with, the recollected tradition is not recognised as an instrument for knowing dharma in itself, so that —sharing an equal rank \[with the Veda\]— it would reach the chance of being opted for
+[^49]: Although Kumārila’s final position will be different \(see introductory study, section II.4.3\), this view is probably inspired by his words: “To begin with, the recollected tradition is not recognised as an instrument for knowing dharma in itself, so that —sharing an equal rank \[with the Veda\]— it would reach the chance of being opted for

 \[instead of the Veda, in case of conflicts\]” \( *smṛter dharmapramāṇatvaṃ na tāvat svata iṣyate | tulyakakṣatayā yena* *vikalpapadavīṃ vrajet ||*, TV ad 1.3.3, Subbāśāstrī 1929-1934, p.
 175\).

-50The temporal intepretation of *yāvad…tāvad * is justified by the source passage, i.e., TV ad 1.3.3: *smṛtyā cārthaṃ*
+[^50]: The temporal intepretation of *yāvad…tāvad * is justified by the source passage, i.e., TV ad 1.3.3: *smṛtyā cārthaṃ*

 *parāmṛśya yāvat tadviṣayāṃ śrutim | anumātuṃ pravarteta tāvat so ’rtho ’nyato gataḥ || *\(Subbāśāstrī 1929-1934, p.
 177, ll.9–10\)

-51We interpret the passage as stating that the Veda overcomes the recollected tradition because a directly perceived statement overcomes an inferred one, insofar as if there is a perceived statement, the inference just does not take place.
+[^51]: We interpret the passage as stating that the Veda overcomes the recollected tradition because a directly perceived statement overcomes an inferred one, insofar as if there is a perceived statement, the inference just does not take place.
 This is in harmony with the Mīmāṃsā tenet \(for which, see Kataoka 2003b\) that an instrument of knowledge must yield fresh information \(against the Nyāya claim that more than one instrument of knowledge can know the same thing, or *pramāṇasamplava*\).
 By contrast, Bhattacharyya excludes the possibility of contradictions between Vedic passages and translates accordingly: “Whenever one exerts his mind to recollect a passage from the Vedas which constitutes the basis of the Smṛti text the Vedic passage which contradicts the conclusion of the Smṛti text flashes before his mind.
 How can one assume that the said Smṛti text has a corresponding Vedic passage as its basis?

 In other words, as there is no contradiction in the Vedas so the two conflicting Vedic passages do not exist.
 Kumārila says to this effect.
 A proverb runs thus: — “How can an ass carry a load which was carried before by a horse?”